 Australia does not have an Embassy or Consulate in the Cook Islands.
 The Australian High Commission in New Zealand provides consular assistance to Australians in the Cook Islands.

-Travel Smart for general advice for all travellers.
+See Travel Smart for general advice for all travellers.

 Entry and exit

-Make sure your passport has at least six months validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months after the date you intend to return to Australia.

 Safety and security

-The most prevalent crime against tourists is the theft of attractive items such as cash, jewellery, cameras and mobile phones.
+The crime rate in the Cook Islands is low but tourists are sometimes targeted by thieves.
 Unattended items on the beach or in unsecured storage, including items stored in scooters/motorcycles, are a particular target.
 Occasional assaults of tourists are reported.